Azure/SimuLand/3_simulate_detect/persistence/grantDelegatedPermissionsToApplication.md

 ![](../../resources/images/simulate_detect/persistence/grantDelegatedPermissionsToApplication/2021-05-19_02_aad_application.png)

 ## Grant Delegated Permissions (OAuth2Permissions)

-Once again, “Application/Role” permissions allow an application to act as its own entity in Azure AD.
-However, “Delegated” permissions allow an application to perform actions on behalf of the signed-in user using the application.
+Once again, `Application/Role` permissions allow an application to act as its own entity in Azure AD.
+However, `Delegated` permissions allow an application to perform actions on behalf of the signed-in user using the application.
 The process to grant delegated permissions to an application is very similar to the one to grant “Application/Role” permissions.

 ### Update Azure AD Application Required Permissions (OAuth2Permissions)